dsouzarc/iMessageAnalyzer/README.md

         - Average word per message sent and received
         - Date selected from calendar view on bottom left
         - The actual messages sent and received
+        - The number of double messages for each conversant: defined as two successive messages sent by the same person between 3 minutes and 8 hours of the last message sent
+        - The number of times each conversant started a conversation: defined by who sends the first message at least 8 hours after the last message was sent/received

 - **Graphs and charts**
   + **Line graph** of messages with that person since your first message